30/10/2022

 The box cover of one of the volumes of “Sensi Sosho”.

 The Monographs themselves are largely paraphrases or quotations from official documents.
 Which is not surprising, since the authors simply did not have the time for serious analysis and synthesis.
-Also the necessary sources were often not at hand.

 Moreover, not everything, that needed to be written, was actually written.
 For example, there is no Monograph on the Battle of Midway and the attack on Pearl Harbor (the monograph on Pearl Harbor is actually just a collection of documents).
-As I understand it, this was due to the fact that the people who could write these monographs were working directly with the Americans.
+As I understand it, this was due to the fact that the people, who could write these monographs, were working directly with the Americans.
 In addition, not everything, that the Japanese wrote, was translated into English.

 The English language of monographs, by the way, is a problem in itself.
 Of course, even a bad translation is better than no translation - which explains the popularity of monographs among non-Japanese researchers to this day.
 But this does not change the fact that the Monographs were translated by a variety of translators, who did not worry about the consistence of the translation of terminology, place names, etc. Moreover, there are specific errors in the translations, especially in the names of ships and the names of people, which are not so easy to translate from Japanese.